Training Overview

 Overview

 Train custom AI models directly in the Flow Editor using your own data.
 This guide walks you through the complete process of setting up, configuring, and training an AI model.
+A more theoretical guide on training can be found in our AI Dictionary.

 Prerequisites